What are the qualities of a good editor?

-Freelancers love to grouse about bad editors.
-But good editors are a treasure.
+Freelancers love to grouse about bad editors, but good editors are a treasure.

-Good editors share a lot of the same qualities.
+They share a lot of the same qualities.
 They:

 1. Understand business etiquette.
 They call or email about your story pitches or edits in a timely fashion.